sosuisen/jukdoc-ee/README.md

 ## Overview of the Frontend

-The frontend of Jukdoc is a single-page application (SPA) built with Jakarta MVC and Alpine.js.
+The frontend of Jukdoc is a SPA built with Jakarta MVC and Alpine.js.
 This section provides a high-level summary.

 ### src/main/webapp/rest.js